What to Do After Bicycle Accident

 You can be confident that you have come to the right place for information.
-The bicycle attorneys at the Law Offices of Jeffrey S. Glassman have been winning cases for Boston cyclists for decades.
+The bicycle attorneys at the Jeffrey Glassman Injury Lawyers have been winning cases for Boston cyclists for decades.

 If you or a loved one has been seriously injured while riding a bicycle, the actions that you take at the crash scene and immediately after are critical.

 First and foremost, make sure that you obtain medical treatment.
 We cannot stress this enough.
 Your health and well-being are most important.
 Even if your injuries seem minor at the time, it is hard to know how badly you are hurt when the adrenaline caused by an unexpected injury wears off.
 All too many times, our clients have gone home, only to realized that they needed emergency medical care.
 Most people do not know that seeking medical care after a crash with a car is almost always covered by insurance.
 Minor injuries can turn into serious ones.
 If your injuries are serious, seek medical care, rest up and take care of yourself.
 You can come back to this article later and check off the other items on our list.Things to Do (and Not Do) After a Bicycle Crash

 Here is a list of some post-crash dos and do nots after a crash: